- Rs. 5 Lakh Coverage @ Rs. 12.9/Day*

 Out of Pocket expense= Rs.51,800

-The exclusions list for health plan with OPD is quite lengthy.
-Expenses, such as dental treatment, spectacles and contact lenses, hearing aids and other external medical equipment or devices, X-ray and laboratory examinations and investigations, vaccination (unless it is part of post bite treatment) and treatment for any psychiatric illnesses are not covered.
+The exclusions list for a health plan with OPD is quite lengthy.
+Expenses, such as dental treatment, spectacles and contact lenses, hearing aids and other external medical equipment or devices, X-ray and laboratory examinations and investigations, vaccination (unless it is part of post-bite treatment) and treatment for any psychiatric illnesses are not covered.

 Because of higher assumption on incidence rates (nearly 100%), the OPD premium is usually more than 50% of the sum insured and, with increasing age, becomes more than or equal to the sum insured.

-Discount cards or health cards are in no way a replacement for hospitalization cover, but are exclusive schemes that particularly give you discounted rates on medical, health and drug expenses for a monthly or annual membership fee.
-Healthcare plans help members save on medical expenses, with emphasis on pre-hospitalization, but also cover post-hospitalization costs.
+Discount cards or health cards are in no way a replacement for hospitalization cover but are exclusive schemes that particularly give you discounted rates on medical, health and drug expenses for a monthly or annual membership fee.
+Healthcare plans help members save on medical expenses, with emphasis on pre-hospitalization but also cover post-hospitalization costs.
 Offerings, such as discounts on dental treatments, pathology and radiology expenses and doctor consultations, are not covered under a health insurance policy.
-In case of a health card plan, there are no caps or sub-limits.
+In case of a health care plan, there are no caps or sub-limits.

 Health cards cover almost all healthcare expenses, including cosmetic treatments.
 It is also of huge help to high-risk people, such as those with pre-existing ailments, and those who are refused health insurance, especially senior citizens, who face refusals or have to shell out huge sums of money as premiums for a policy surrounded with lot many clauses and exclusions.

-While a loyalty programme from a hospital chain, such as Apollo, Max or Fortis, will limit your options to the concerned group's facility, a health card from an independent company that has a tie-up with multiple hospitals, nursing homes, individual medical practitioners, pharmacy chains, pathology labs and diagnostic centers gives more flexibility of choice.
+While a loyalty programme from a hospital chain, such as Apollo, Max or Fortis, will limit your options to the concerned group's facility, a health care from an independent company that has a tie-up with multiple hospitals, nursing homes, individual medical practitioners, pharmacy chains, pathology labs and diagnostic centres gives more flexibility of choice.